-Since inception, we have incurred recurring losses and negative cash flows from operations and, at March 31, 2020, we had an accumulated deficit of \$44.4 million.
+Since inception, we have incurred recurring losses and negative cash flows from operations and, at June 30, 2020, we had an accumulated deficit of \$51.2 million.
 Our ability to achieve profitability depends on our ability to successfully complete the development of, and obtain the regulatory approvals necessary to commercialize, B-VEC and KB105 and additional product candidates that we may pursue in the future.
 We do not anticipate generating revenues from product sales for the next year, if ever.
 We have devoted substantially all our efforts to date to research and development of our gene therapy product candidates, B-VEC and KB105, as well as to building out our infrastructure.
 We expect that it could be several years, if ever, before we have a commercialized product candidate.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 The net losses we incur may fluctuate significantly from quarter to quarter.
 We anticipate that our expenses will increase substantially if, and as, we:

-- continue our research and the clinical development of B-VEC and KB105, including our current clinical trials and planned future trials; - initiate additional clinical trials and preclinical studies for any additional product candidates that we may pursue in the future; - prepare our Biologics License Application, or BLA, marketing authorization application, or MAA, and approvals in certain other countries for B-VEC and KB105; - ramp-up our in-house commercial-scale current good manufacturing practices or cGMP manufacturing facility; - manufacture material for clinical trials or potential commercial sales; - further develop our gene therapy product candidate portfolio; - · establish a sales, marketing and distribution infrastructure to commercialize any product candidate for which we may obtain marketing approval; - develop, maintain, expand and protect our intellectual property portfolio; - acquire or in-license other product candidates and technologies; and - · seek marketing approval for B-VEC, KB105 and additional product candidates in the EU and in other key geographies.
+- continue our research and the clinical development of B-VEC and KB105, including our current clinical trials and planned future trials; - · initiate additional clinical trials and preclinical studies for any additional product candidates that we may pursue in the future; - prepare our BLA, MAA, and approvals in certain other countries for B-VEC and KB105; - ramp-up our in-house commercial-scale cGMP manufacturing facility; - manufacture material for clinical trials or potential commercial sales; - further develop our gene therapy product candidate portfolio; - establish a sales, marketing and distribution infrastructure to commercialize any product candidate for which we may obtain marketing approval; - · develop, maintain, expand and protect our intellectual property portfolio; - · acquire or in-license other product candidates and technologies; and - seek marketing approval for B-VEC, KB105 and additional product candidates in the European Union ("EU") and in other key geographies.